Edward Ochab: First secretary of the Polish United Workers' Party

 First Secretary Nikita Khrushchev of the Communist Party of the Soviet Union attended Bierut's funeral and stayed in Warsaw to participate in the deliberations of the PZPR Central Committee's 6th Plenum, charged with electing a new first secretary.
-Aleksander Zawadzki was the other major candidate, but in the end Edward Ochab was chosen unanimously on 20 March.
+Aleksander Zawadzki was the other major candidate, but in the end Edward Ochab was chosen unanimously on 20 March 1956.
 Ochab was seen as a compromise candidate by the rival Puławy and Natolin factions of the party.
-Soon he was perceived as connected with the more liberal Puławy group.
+Soon, he was perceived as connected with the more liberal Puławy group.

-In June 1956 Ochab attended a Comecon gathering of leaders in Moscow.
-He displayed there his confrontational style when responding to accusations of the supposedly inadequate supplies of coal from Poland.
+In June 1956, Ochab attended a Comecon gathering of leaders in Moscow.
+He displayed his confrontational style when responding to accusations of the supposedly inadequate supplies of coal from Poland.
 But the encounter also made him doubt his long term suitability as a first secretary.

-After the PZPR's 6th Plenum and Ochab's election the processes of de-Stalinization in Poland entered their accelerated phase.
+After the PZPR's 6th Plenum and Ochab's election, the processes of de-Stalinization in Poland entered their accelerated phase.
 The press critically discussed the previously prohibited subjects.
 The party was split and preoccupied with its internal affairs.
-The Sejm (national legislature), until then unable to exercise any real influence, used the opportunity and declared wide amnesty, which included in the first place the trespasses of political nature.
-By 20 May, a half of the 70,000 prisoners nationwide found themselves free.
+The Sejm (national legislature), until then unable to exercise any real influence, used the opportunity and declared a wide amnesty, which included, in the first place, the trespasses of political nature.
+By 20 May, half of the 70,000 prisoners nationwide found themselves free.
 Numerous officials deemed responsible for the Stalinist abuses were removed from their positions, including Berman, who resigned as a Politburo member in early May.
-Segments of Polish society, including intellectuals, youth (especially academic), and even heavy industry workers were in a state of agitation and reclaiming their inherent and sovereign rights, known in Polish as podmiotowość.
+Segments of Polish society, including intellectuals, youth (especially academic), and even heavy industry workers, were in a state of agitation and reclaiming their inherent and sovereign rights, known in Polish as podmiotowość.

 What was happening under Ochab's watch turned out not to be a semi-controlled evolution of the system, because on 28 June workers in Poznań's Cegielski industrial enterprise, frustrated with their inability to redress grievances through official channels, went on strike and rioted.
 Other workers and Poznań residents joined and violence ensued.
 Ochab gave Minister of Defense Rokossovsky permission to bring military units to the city and use the force necessary to bring the "counterrevolutionary" revolt under control.
 Several dozens of mostly civilians were killed and massive damage sustained during the two days of fighting.